-Ethics is essentially the study of how we should behave.
-As with value, this can either be defined automatically or as what results in desirable consequences.
-Again, this only makes sense through a point of view.
+Knowing that value requires a point of view, whose viewpoint matters?
+Many people listen to the judgments of their family, friends, society, and god, but fundamentally, whose judgment of the universe, for example, should you consider to accept health as a value?
+The answer is your own.
+Every individual is an independent consciousness capable of knowing goodness.
 When a cat eats a mouse, it is good to the cat and bad to the mouse.
+It makes no sense to make up an “objective” preference for either.
+It makes no sense to say that the cat is wrong because other cats wanted to eat the mouse instead.
+It makes no sense to say that the mouse is wrong because other mice were glad it made the sacrifice.
+Likewise, I am capable of judging what is good to me without the thoughts or feelings of others.

-There can be no “objective” preference for either.
-There cannot be a “view from nowhere,” as empty space is incapable of seeing or judging anything.
-Goodness can only exist according to a person, and what is good to a person is what makes the universe desirable in his point of view.
-Note that by “good to” a person, I’m referring to whatever accords with that person’s standards of desirability.
+When I say “good to” a person, I am referring to whatever accords with that person’s standards of desirability.
 This does not imply that the person is benefiting according to some external standard.
-For example, American culture considers it to be good for a person to have a lot of money, but if someone is altruistic, it may be better to him to give away money instead.
+For example, culture may say that having a lot of money is good, but for charitable people, it can be better to them to give away money instead.
+There is also no contradiction to the nature of individual values if people decide to form groups and behave in how is best to the group.
+The important part is that the individual agrees to follow the group.
+Groups that try to force me to work against my individual values are my enemies.

-I also want to make clear the distinctions between Individual Valuism and views of moral relativism, which argue that ethical assertions are relative to the traditions or beliefs of a culture, individual, or group.
-On the surface, there may not appear to be much of a difference between the two.
-The most obvious difference is that Individual Valuism only recognizes ethics relative to individuals; a person is not morally bound to the views of any culture or group.
+I also want to denounce historical views of moral relativism that argue that ethical assertions are relative to the traditions or beliefs of a culture, individual, or group.
+The most obvious reason is that values exist as relative to individuals; a person is not morally bound to the views of any culture or group.
 Furthermore, traditions and beliefs are not the same as values.
 Values are what actually result in good consequences to a person.
 A child could believe that inoculations are bad, but they may actually be good to him, if they save him from a terrible illness.
-A group of savages may sacrifice animals because tradition tells them to, but doing so may actually be bad to them, if not sacrificing the animals would’ve had better results.
-For some reason that escapes me, some people say that relativism implies that all moral decisions are equally valid and should be tolerated.
-In any case, this should not be applied to Individual Valuism.
-An individual is at liberty to consider his values first and reject and respond to opposing judgments.
+Someone could sacrifice animals because tradition tells him to, but doing so may actually be bad to him, if the animals would be more useful alive.
+For some reason, some people say that having relative ethics implies that all moral decisions are equally valid and should be tolerated.
+There is no valid reasoning for this.
+All individuals are at liberty to consider their values first and reject and respond to opposing judgments.

 Culture, Reality, and Religion